usernamekiran/KiranBOT/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/usernamekiran/KiranBOT/blob/main/LICENSE) file for details.
+This project is licensed under the **GNU General Public License v3.0** - see the [LICENSE](https://github.com/usernamekiran/KiranBOT/blob/main/LICENSE) file for details.

 ## Acknowledgements